kylejones200/our_table/content/recipes/german-butterkuchen.md

 type: "recipe"

-description: "German Butterkuchen made with cup milk, cup sugar."
+description: "A tender German butter cake topped with a caramelized cinnamon-sugar crumb and toasted almonds."

 yield: "12 servings"